Powered by

 • S2F Ratio: 18,600,000/328,500 = 56.6 Years

-Thus far, the S2F crypto model has proven quite accurate, and presents a powerful argument about the role of scarcity on value.
-Major deviations from its charted course have occurred, however, and it remains unclear if the model will hold, as it predicts the price of Bitcoin rise to controversially high levels, forecasting sustained exponential growth as block reward issuance continues to be halved every four years and scarcity increases.
+Thus far, the S2F crypto model has proven quite accurate and presents a powerful argument about the role of scarcity on value.
+Major deviations from its charted course have occurred, however, and it remains unclear if the model will hold, as it predicts the price of Bitcoin will rise to controversially high levels, forecasting sustained exponential growth as block reward issuance continues to be halved every four years and scarcity increases.

 Broad-Based Crypto Indicators